eaeoz/social-app/README.md

-# 🚀 Real-Time Chat Application

-A full-stack real-time chat application with public rooms and private messaging, built with Node.js, Socket.IO, MongoDB, and React.
+# 🌐 Netcify - Connect, Chat & Share with the World

+**Netcify** is a modern, full-featured real-time chat and social platform that brings people together through instant messaging, voice calls, video calls, and seamless global communication.
+Built with cutting-edge technologies, Netcify offers a secure, fast, and intuitive experience for connecting with friends, making new connections, and engaging in meaningful conversations.

+> 🎯 **Experience the future of social communication** - Join thousands of users worldwide on Netcify and discover a new way to connect!

 ## ✨ Features